"We stand at a critical moment in Earth's history; a time when humanity must choose its future." - The Earth Charter, 2001

 *Correction: Workshops at Temple Byron were fortnightly but are now weekly.

 Hello.
 My name is Julian Robinson and I am the creator and founder of Social Dhamma.
-I have over 20 years of experience in Buddhist and non-Buddhist meditation, I have worked as a counsellor, trainer, project officer, community development consultant and social researcher and I hold a Masters in Community Development & Management.
+I have over 20 years of experience in Buddhist and non-Buddhist meditation, I have worked as a counsellor, counsellor trainer, project officer, community development consultant and social researcher and I hold a Masters degree in Community Development & Management.

 I have drawn upon the skills, knowledge and understanding gained through all of this experience to create Social Dhamma as my major life’s work and offering to humanity in this time of global crisis.

 It has taken me over a decade to develop Social Dhamma to its current high standard, and I now offer it to social & sacred activists, change makers and innovators, to thought leaders, visionaries, bodhisattvas and light-workers -- and to anyone who is inspired to participate in consciously co-creating the community foundations of a more enlightened society.

 Are you concerned about the current state of the world?
 Do you feel called to contribute to the creation of a new world, one in which our current social problems can no longer arise and take root?
 One which expresses our most noble human potential?